Russian public's war-apathy prompts EU visa curbs

 Meanwhile, opposition is divided among Belarusian and Russian émigrés living in Europe on how to handle Russian visitors.

-Vladimir Ashurkov, a UK-based associate of jailed Russian opposition leader Alexei Navalny, told this website on Tuesday it would be counterproductive, echoing the French and German ideas.
+Vladimir Ashurkov, a UK-based associate of jailed Russian opposition leader Alexei Navalny, told this website on Tuesday it would be counterproductive to ban them, echoing French and German ideas.

 But Belarusian dissident Natalia Kaliada, who works with exiled Russians in London and further afield, took another view.